How PC-based Methods Err: Towards Better Reporting of Assumption Violations and Small Sample Errors: Sources and Detectability of Errors

-The following proposition yields the exact subset of results for which this is the case.
+The following result characterizes the subsets of undetectable erroneous outputs.
 All proofs of the following results can be found in Section \ref{app:proofs} in the Appendix.

-\begin{proposition}[Distributional Characterization of Internally-Detectable Erroneous Results] Erroneous results of a method $\cM$ are orientation-conflict-free and coherent with the CI test results $\cT^{ind} \cup \cT^{dep}$ (G3) if and only if there is a distribution that can represent the conditional independencies $\cT^{ind}$ and it is Markovian and faithful to $\G_{out}$ (F3). \end{proposition} We formulate a corollary which stresses why after resolving conflicts and ambiguities, the results stay internally-detectable as incoherecies. \begin{corollary}[Resolved Conflicts and Ambiguities Imply Incoherencies] Resolving conflicts or ambiguities always leads to incoherencies. \end{corollary}
+\begin{proposition}[Characterization of Undetectable Erroneous Outputs] Erroneous outputs of a method $\cM$ have no marked conflicts and ambiguities and are coherent with the CI test results $\cT^{ind} \cup \cT^{dep}$ (Case-G3) if and only if there is a distribution that can represent the conditional independencies $\cT^{ind}$ and is Markovian and faithful to $\G_{out}$ (Case-D3). \end{proposition}

-\begin{remark} For the sake of completeness, we note that resolution strategies can lead to a resolved output graph that is incoherent given the CI test results–reflecting that there is no graph of the graph type assumed by the algorithm that matches all CI test results–but still Markov equivalent to the unknown true causal graph $\cG_{true}$.
-As a simple example, take an ambiguity resolution that ignores the one incorrect CI test result. \end{remark}

-\begin{proposition}[Graphical Characterization of Internally-Detectable Erroneous Results] The internally-detectable erroneous results of a PC-like method $\cM$ is the union of results with marked conflicts or ambiguities and results with incoherencies. \end{proposition}

-Combining Corollary \ref{cor:resolving} and Proposition \ref{prop:detectable_graph} yields that after resolving all conflicts and ambiguities in output graphs, the internally-detectable erroneous results are exactly the ones with incoherencies.

-We have now stressed why detecting incoherencies is exhaustive to find internally-detectable erroneous results.
-Next, we show how to compute a score which not only detects them, but also quantifies different kinds of incoherencies which indicate in which way the result is flawed.